 In 2015, Ken made the decision to redesign and renovate his flagship, Clio, and reopen as an expanded UNI concept.
 After 19 years in Boston's Back Bay, Clio was legendary for its use of exotic ingredients, cutting-edge techniques and dramatic presentations.
 With an eye toward innovation, drive to push boundaries, and inspiration from his travels throughout the world, Ken was ready to transition.

 Following the final service at Clio, Ken reopened UNI in early 2016.
 Transforming from an intimate, subterranean sashimi bar to an expansive restaurant serving inventive Japanese cuisine using the freshest seafood from Tokyo's famed Tsukiji market, local New England catches and far-flung flavors inspired by global street food.
 The new UNI stays true to its roots with innovative sashimi offerings, while introducing Nigiri and Maki-style sushi and plates inspired by street food and modern Japanese cuisine.

-Toro Bangkok and Little Donkey Cambridge are now up and running along with Toro Dubai coming soon!
+Toro Bangkok and Little Donkey Cambridge are now up and running along with his latest venture Toro Dubai!

 Chefs Rising Stars Mentor Award, 2010